By Gerry in January 2019

 A few disclaimers:

+Apart from Hebrew, I’ll be citing other languages, particularly Aramaic.
 Yes, I know that the languages are a little different, and that most Aramaic scripture came much later than the Old Testament.
+But since Israel & Phoenicia were wiped clean by the censors, we’ll have to make do.
+And the similarities are still striking.

 Also, I’ll analyze the names of Biblical patriarchs, of the so-called 12 Tribes or “scepters”, without knowing what they’re about overall.
+The Genesis 49 “tribes” verses read like one giant riddle and don’t make sense if taken literally.
+Most don’t match a patriarch’s story; some don’t even have a story.
+The puns I found may be part of the solution, or not.

 We’ll have to look into it another day.

+Lastly, some may think analyzing Jewish bankers contradicts my earlier research about “Phoenician merchants”.
 I’ll address that at the end, but as usual, please make up your own mind.

 Joseph’s name